MistyCommunity/Documentation/src/content/docs/skills/remote-command-architecture.md

 A WebSocket connection provides a live, continuously updating stream of data from Misty.
 When you subscribe to a WebSocket, you can get data for your robot ranging from distance information to face detection events to movement and more.

-You can directly observe WebSocket data in your browser's JavaScript console, by connecting your robot to the [API Explorer](../../../docs/apps/api-explorer), but to use WebSocket data in a skill, you'll need to subscribe to it programmatically, in your code.
+You can directly observe WebSocket data in your browser's JavaScript console, by connecting your robot to the [Command Center](../../../docs/apps/command-center), but to use WebSocket data in a skill, you'll need to subscribe to it programmatically, in your code.
 We'll walk through this process, using the `tofApp.js` sample.
 You can download this JavaScript sample [here](https://github.com/MistyCommunity/SampleCode/tree/master/Time%20of%20Flight).

 To subscribe to a WebSocket data stream, you must first open the WebSocket, then send a message to specify the exact data you want to receive.
 For some WebSocket data, you must also send a REST command to the robot so it starts generating the data.
 For the time-of-flight sensor data that the `tofApp.js` [sample](https://github.com/MistyCommunity/SampleCode/tree/master/Time%20of%20Flight) uses, sending a REST command is not required, because Misty's time-of-flight sensors are always on.